tthinh188/BreakingBricks/README.md

 I will use your most up-to-date GitLab version, make sure that all of your changes are pushed and that you give me the correct repository.

 ## Submission
-In order to receive a grade for this lab, you must be present in lab to present your Breakout game.
+In order to receive credit for this lab, you must be present in lab to present your Breakout game.
+You must also be present for the duration of the lab to watch other groups present, only excused absences will be allowed.
 I will evaluate your presentation in class.
-You are encouraged to submit any supplemental notes or presentations (e.g. A powerpoint), though these are not required.
+You should have some supplemental material for your presentation once you have finished demonstrating your game (e.g. slides).
+> Include screenshots from your game, just in case you have issues with your demo.

 ## Rubric
 * 25 - Live demo of your game.
 * 40 - Discussion about your project (e.g. Challenges, enjoyment, knowledge gained).
 * 35 - Quality of the presentation.
   * Did you keep on topic?
-  * Did you speak clearly, concisely, and avoid filler (e.g. "Um", "Like")?
   * Did you have supplemental content (e.g. slides)?
-(Not necessary, but could help if used correctly).
-    * Keep in mind __PowerPoint != Presentation__, don't make slides unless they improve your presentation.

 __Presentation Length?__
 I will take the final score from above and take off points for going under 4 minutes or over 6 minutes.